replicatedhq/replicated-docs/docs/intro-replicated.md

 ### kots CLI

 Enterprise customers can install and use the kots command-line interface (CLI) to manage and update the application programmatically.
 The kots CLI interacts with the app manager and provides an alternative to using the admin console.
 For more information, see [Installing the kots CLI](/reference/kots-cli-getting-started).

+### Kubernetes Installer

+The Replicated Kubernetes installer provisions a cluster on a customer's virtual machine.
+This is known as a Kubernetes installer cluster or embedded cluster, and it allows customers to install an application without an existing Kubernetes cluster.
+For more information about configuring a Kubernetes installer cluster, see [Creating a Kubernetes Installer](/vendor/packaging-embedded-kubernetes).
+For more information about how enterprise users install with the Kubernetes installer, see [Installing with the Kubernetes Installer](/enterprise/installing-embedded-cluster).

+The Kubernetes installer is based on the kURL open source project, which is maintained by Replicated.
+For more information, see the [kURL repository](https://github.com/replicatedhq/kURL) in GitHub.